 elipsLife is primarily exposed to liquidity risk through the uncertainty of the size and timing of insurance claims arising out of its insurance business. elipsLife exposure to liquidity risk is monitored by the finance team.
-The most recent analysis indicates that the elipsLife liquidity position is sufficient to meet expected liquidity requirements, as majority of elipsLife assets are currently invested in highly liquid instruments.
+The most recent analysis in 2024 indicates that elipsLife retains sufficient liquidity, in the form of unencumbered liquid assets and cash, to meet potential funding requirements.